hcopasstarke/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+A fully responsive website provides users with the best viewing experience across  devices beause they respond to the size of the browser at any given point.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile-first means that you design your website for a mobile experience before designing it for a desktop of any other device.
+This means the website is developed specifically for mobile phones first and then tailored for a desktop.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+An rem value is relative to the root element, which means that it will reduce the font size by a percentage relative to the default browser.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is a tool that transforms more complex data into something that is more easily understand.
+Most importantly, it allows developers to develop code that is easier to maintain by self and others.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I like that it is more readable and allows you to go through specific parts of code vs reading every_single_line.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.